Should I Apply to a College Even If I Don’t Meet the GPA or Test Score Requirements? (Spoiler: Yes!)

 Published by Taylor Silva on

-• If your GPA or test scores are slightly below their average, but you have other strong qualities, you might still have a chance.
+• If your GPA or test scores are below their average, but you have other strong qualities, you might still have a chance.

 2. Your Essays & Letters of Recommendation Matter

 • Others are flexible with GPA cutoffs if you show strength in other areas.
+Even if your GPA isn’t perfect, schools might still give you a shot if you’ve been involved in extracurriculars, shown improvement, or have a solid application.

-• Pro tip: If your test scores aren’t great, but your extracurriculars and grades show upward growth, you still have a solid shot.
+Pro tip: If your test scores aren’t great, but your extracurriculars and grades show upward growth, you still have a solid shot.

 4. Consider Early Decision or Special Programs